Pretty-SFOS/opal/README.md

 Follow these steps to include Opal modules in your project:

-1. Fetch the latest Opal [release bundle](https://github.com/Pretty-SFOS/opal/archive/refs/heads/main.zip).
-2. Extract [opal-merge-translations.sh](snippets/opal-merge-translations.sh) to `<project>/libs`.
-3. Fetch the module bundles you want to use and extract the `libs` and `qml` folders in your project root.
-(For example, ready-made translations should end up in `harbour-my-app/libs/opal-translations/`, while QML files should be in `harbour-my-app/qml/modules/Opal/MyModule`.)
+1. Fetch the module bundles you want to use and extract the `libs` and `qml` folders in your project root (next to the `rpm` and `translations` folders of your app).
-4. You can now use the modules.
-For the About page component you would have to write in QML (e.g. at `qml/pages/AboutPage.qml`):

-        import "../modules/Opal/About"

-   To use default attributions, you would have to import them on the “About” page like this:
+2. Include the `libs/opal.pri` file in your app's `harbour-my-app.pro` file by adding this line:

+        include(libs/opal.pri)

+3. **You can now use Opal modules**.

+    *Usage in QML:* import Opal QML modules in your code using a relative path to the module.
+For example, in a page at `qml/pages/MyPage.qml`:

-        import "../modules/Opal/Attributions"
+        import "../modules/Opal/TheModule"

-   Note: this is a path relative to the QML file you are working with.
-The "../" in this example assumes that you are, for example, editing the page `harbour-my-app/qml/pages/AboutPage.qml`.
+    *Usage in C++:* include headers for Opal C++ modules in your code like this:

+        #include <libs/opal/themodule/theheader.h>

-5. Configure your `spec` file to be Harbour-compatible (cf. [Harbour FAQ #2.6.0](https://harbour.jolla.com/faq#2.6.0)).
+4. Configure your `spec` file to be Harbour-compatible (cf. [Harbour FAQ #2.6.0](https://harbour.jolla.com/faq#2.6.0)).

-   Add the following section to your `yaml` file (from which the `spec` file is generated).
-If there already is a `Macros:` section, simply add the contents below.
+   *Using YAML:* add the following section to `rpm/harbour-my-app.yaml` (from which the `spec` file is generated):

         Macros:
         - __provides_exclude_from;^%{_datadir}/.*$

-   *Alternative*: the [Harbour FAQ #2.6.0](https://harbour.jolla.com/faq#2.6.0) recommends adding a line directly to the `spec` file.
-You would have to re-add this line every time after changing the YAML file, though.
-This is due to a bug in the Sailfish SDK.
+   *Using SPEC:* you can also add this directly at the top of the `rpm/harbour-my-app.spec` file:

         # >> macros
         %define __provides_exclude_from ^%{_datadir}/.*$
         # << macros

+5. If you don't use [Opal.About](#module-about), you must manually add proper attribution for all Opal modules you used to your “About” page.

+   With [Opal.About](#module-about) you can skip this step.
+It does this automatically for you.

 6. Merge shipped translations with your local translations.
-   If you have Qt's `lconvert` installed, you can simply run this code:
+   If you have Qt's `lconvert` installed, you can simply run these commands:

         $ cd libs
-        $ ./opal-merge-translations ../translations
+        $ ./opal-merge-translations.sh ../translations

-    Otherwise, run it inside an [`sfdk`](https://docs.sailfishos.org/Develop/Apps/#sfdk-command-line-tool)
+    Otherwise, run it inside an [`sfdk`](https://docs.sailfishos.org/Develop/Apps/#sfdk-command-line-tool) target.

-    target, so you will need to run something like the following (replacing `SailfishOS-4.5.0.16EA-aarch64` with one of your targets).
+    Run this to list installed targets:

+        $ sfdk tools list

+    It will print something like this:

+        SailfishOS-4.6.0.13              sdk-provided
+        ├── SailfishOS-4.6.0.13-aarch64  sdk-provided
+        ├── SailfishOS-4.6.0.13-armv7hl  sdk-provided
+        └── SailfishOS-4.6.0.13-i486     sdk-provided
+        SailfishOS-5.0.0.62              sdk-provided,latest
+        ├── SailfishOS-5.0.0.62-aarch64  sdk-provided,latest
+        ├── SailfishOS-5.0.0.62-armv7hl  sdk-provided,latest
+        └── SailfishOS-5.0.0.62-i486     sdk-provided,latest

+    Then select the target you want to use and run the commands below.
+Replace `SailfishOS-5.0.0.62-aarch64` with the target you selected.

         $ cd libs
-        $ sfdk engine exec sb2 -t SailfishOS-4.5.0.16EA-aarch64 \
+        $ sfdk engine exec sb2 -t SailfishOS-5.0.0.62-aarch64 ./opal-merge-translations.sh ../translations
-            ./opal-merge-translations.sh ../translations

     Note: run `sfdk --help` to get more information about the tool.

-7. Add docs and translations to `.gitignore`.
-They have been merged with your main translations.

-        libs/opal-translations
-        libs/opal-docs

-8. Add proper attribution, e.g. to your “About” page.
-Opal modules provide QML elements that can be used directly in [Opal.About](#module-about): import `../modules/Opal/Attributions`, then add `Opal[MyModule]Attribution {}` to the `attributions` list property of the “About” page.

-After the initial setup you can easily add additional modules by simply extracting QML sources, docs, and translations to the respective directories.
+After the initial setup you can easily add additional modules by simply extracting the `qml` and `libs` folders from the release bundle.

 ### Dot-notation (optional)